xinzhan/core-services.en/help/interface/admin-getting-started/faq.md

 The Organization ID is displayed on the Experience Cloud landing page and the [Admin Console landing page](https://adminconsole.adobe.com).

-Alternatively, administrators can log into the Admin console (Navigate to [https://adminconsole.adobe.com](https://adminconsole.adobe.com#)) for a specific organization, and you will be able to see your IMS org ID in the URL.
+Alternatively, administrators can log into the Admin Console (Navigate to [https://adminconsole.adobe.com](https://adminconsole.adobe.com#)) for a specific organization, and you are able to see your IMS org ID in the URL.

 For example, in the following URL:

 `https://adminconsole.adobe.com/C538193582390300A495CC9@AdobeOrg/overview`

-the ID is:
+The ID is:

 `C538193582390300A495CC9@AdobeOrg`